juxt/astro-website/src/pages/blog/tour.md

 ## Trivial Read Functions

-For the EDA blog code we can now write our respective read functions as easily as we did the write ones.
+For the example blog code we can now write our respective read functions as easily as the write functions.

-For the eventstore we need to return in order all events for a particular aggregate.
+For the event-store we need to return in order all events for a particular aggregate and remove the offset.

 ```clojure
 (defn get-events-for-aggregate